anthello147/passwds-gen/README.md

 You will then need to add `C:\Program Files\passwds-gen` to PATH.
 You can do this through Control Panel.

 #### Mac OS, Linux, and FreeBSD:
-At the command-line, change your working directory to the location of the downloaded source code using the `cd` command (replace `/home/foobar/Downloads` with the location of your downloaded source code):
+At the command-line, change your working directory to the location of the downloaded source code (replace `/home/foobar/Downloads` with the location of your downloaded source code):
 ```commandline
 $ cd /home/foobar/Downloads
 ```